Museum Closure Notice

 Greater Moncton Museum Society

 The Greater Moncton Museum Society serves to further the aims and objectives of the Moncton Museum and heritage community through its volunteer membership.
-The members take an active role in the life of the Museum and provide leadership and participation in fund raising and other promotional activities.
-Please contact the Museum for further information.
+Please contact firstname.lastname@example.org for further information.

 Greater Moncton Museum Society Board of Directors (2012-2013): Lourdes O'Reilly (President), Gregory Murphy (Vice-President), Eric Guy (Secretary), Evan Hickey (Treasurer), Directors: Marie-Paule LeBlanc, Margaret-Ann MacBeth, Tyson Milner, Maria Mutch, Peter Rafferty, David Reid, Dianne Ryan, Daniel St. Louis, Sandra Wallace.